 - Merging of the payment processing and money transfer industries

 Yes, they do.
-Innovative digital solutions are the answer to the demand for real-time, agile, and personalized services.
+Innovative digital payment solutions are the answer to the demand for real-time, agile, and personalized services.
 Moving from traditional models to online services has proven highly profitable: in 2017, TransferWise, an international platform for money transfer, reported revenue of £67 million.

 How is it that it’s free to send an email and it costs to send money?
 Why does it have to cost much at all, when we’re moving bits and bytes around?